CG1507/quickcnn/README.md

 - Disk: ~33 GB Available

+- Do not require to install any prerequisites packages

 #### Go for QuickCNN, if you:

 - don't have GPU, and want to train Deep ConvNet model on any size of data.